Pepper's ghost: Effect

 The core illusion involves a stage specially arranged into two rooms or areas, one into which audience members can see, and a second (sometimes referred to as the "blue room") that is hidden to the side.
-A plate of glass (or Plexiglas or plastic film) is placed somewhere in the main room at an angle that reflects the view of the blue room towards the audience.
-Generally, this is arranged with the blue room to one side of the stage, and the plate on the stage rotated around its vertical axis at 45 degrees.
+A sheet of plate glass, acrylic glass or plastic film is placed somewhere in the main room at an angle that reflects the view of the blue room towards the audience.
+Generally, this is arranged with the blue room to one side of the stage and the plate on the stage rotated around its vertical axis at 45 degrees.
 Care must be taken to make the glass as invisible as possible, normally hiding the lower edge in patterning on the floor and ensuring lights do not reflect off it.
 The plate catches a reflection from a brightly lit actor in an area hidden from the audience.
 Not noticing the glass screen, the audience mistakenly perceive this reflection as a ghostly figure located among the actors on the main stage.
 The lighting of the actor in the hidden area can be gradually brightened or dimmed to make the ghost image fade in and out of visibility.

 When the lights are bright in the main room and dark in the blue room, the reflected image cannot be seen.
 When the lighting in the blue room is increased, often with the main room lights dimming to make the effect more pronounced, the reflection becomes visible and the objects within the blue/hidden room seem to appear, from thin air, in the space visible to the audience.
-A common variation uses two blue/hidden rooms, one behind the glass in the main room, and one to the side, the contents of which can be switched between 'visible' and 'invisible' states by manipulating the lighting therein.
+A common variation uses two blue/hidden rooms, one behind the glass in the main room, and one to the side, the contents of which can be switched between "visible" and "invisible" states by manipulating the lighting therein.

 The hidden room may be an identical mirror-image of the main room, so that its reflected image exactly matches the layout of the main room; this approach is useful in making objects seem to appear or disappear.
 This illusion can also be used to make an object, or person—reflected in, say, a mirror—appear to morph into another (or vice versa).
 This is the principle behind the Girl-to-Gorilla trick found in old carnival sideshows.
 Another variation: the hidden room may itself be painted black, with only light-coloured objects in it.
 In this case, when light is cast on the room, only the light objects strongly reflect that light, and therefore appear as ghostly, translucent images on the (invisible) pane of glass in the room visible to the audience.
 This can be used to make objects appear to float in space.